adhiluphanna/deliciousrecipeh/content/post/316-recipe-of-award-winning-crab-cakes.md

 1. Add the crab last.
 Mix well but try not to break up the crab.
 1. Form 4 crab patty&#39;s.
 It will be more wet than dry.
 1. Put in a preheated skillet.
 Bake for about 10 minutes than flip.
-1. Garnish with lemon aioli &amp; additional green onions.
+1. Garnish with lemon aioli & additional green onions.
-1. Lemon aioli:  mayo, lemon juice &amp; EVOO.
-Equal parts mayo &amp; EVOO.
-Add lemon juice to taste &amp; season with salt &amp; pepper.
+1. Lemon aioli:  mayo, lemon juice & EVOO.
+Equal parts mayo & EVOO.
+Add lemon juice to taste & season with salt & pepper.